-Implicit biases outside of conscious awareness or control create a gap between what people value (e.g., racial equality) and what people do (e.g., racial discrimination).
-Our research seeks to close this gap by understanding how implicit bias works, figuring out when it changes, and developing interventions for addressing its consequences.
+Hidden biases within the mind create a gap between what people value (e.g., racial equality) and what people do (e.g., racial discrimination).
+Our research seeks to close this gap by understanding how these biases work, figuring out how to reduce them, and developing interventions for addressing their consequences.

 Recent Lab Updates